aduros/wasm4/site/docs/tutorials/snake/publish-your-game.md

 The WASM-4 project is still in it's early stages.
 The process of submitting your game onto the website is still not finished and a little rough around the edges.
 :::

-WASM-4 and it's website are stored in a Git-Repo (short for Repository) hosted on GitHub.
+WASM-4 and its website are stored in a Git-Repo (short for Repository) hosted on GitHub.

 To publish your game, you *need* a GitHub Account.
 If you don't have one already, [create one](https://github.com/join).
 In case you already have one, [login](https://github.com/login).